sickozell/SickoCV/README.md

 Anti-aliasing filter is made up with 2x oversampling and a 20khz lowpass filter.

 **Outs mode**
-Normalled (default): if one slot out is not connected, its output will be added to the next slot
+Normalled (default): if one out is not connected, the output of its slot is added to the next one
 Solo: every slot has its own out socket
-Unconnected on Out 4: Every unconnected out is routed to out n.4
+Unconnected on Out 4: Every unconnected out is added to out n.4

 **Scrolling Sample Names** (drumPlayer+ and drumPlayerXtra only)
 This option enables text scrolling on sample name displays

 **Light Boxes** (drumPlayerXtra only)
 This option enables a light box over waveform displays when sample is triggered.
-When enebled, in each slot context menu light color and fade duration can be set.
+When enebled, in each slot context menu, the color of light and fade duration can be set.

 **Display Triggering** (drumPlayerXtra only)
 This option enables sample triggering by clicking over the the display area, to play samples live or just to test them while navigating sample folders

 **Global Settings** (drumPlayerXtra only)
 In this menu there are options to clear all the slots or the root folder.
 It is also used to apply settings to all the slots: Zoom, Lightboxes color and time fading.

 #### SLOT CONTEXT MENU
-Right clicking on led area (drumPlayer) or display area (drumPlayer+ drumPlayerXtra) opens slot context menu with following options:
+Right clicking on led area (drumPlayer) or display area (drumPlayer+ drumPlayerXtra) the slot context menu is open with following options:
 - Load Sample (opens file dialog to load a sample in the slot)
 - Samples Browser (if a root sample folder is set on the general context menu, this submenu is enabled to navigate through directories)
 - Current sample (shows sample name when a sample is loaded)